Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/05_golden_bahamut.en.md

   </tr>
 </table>

-The above loop repeats four more times before Goldan Bahamut casts a final Morn Afah, targeting players one at a time (in order of descending hate) to serve as the hard enrage.
+The above loop repeats four more times before Golden Bahamut casts a final Morn Afah, targeting players one at a time (in order of descending hate) to serve as the hard enrage.